Communist Party of Britain: Transgender rights

 "The Communist Party is the only political party with a coherent political analysis of sex and gender.
 Gender as an ideological construct should not be confused or conflated with the material reality of biological sex.
 Gender is the vehicle through which misogyny is enacted and normalised.
-Gender identity ideology is well-suited to the needs of the capitalist class, focusing as it does on individual as opposed to collective rights, enabling and supporting the super-exploitation of women."
+Gender identity ideology is well-suited to the needs of the capitalist class, focusing as it does on individual, as opposed to collective, rights, enabling and supporting the super-exploitation of women."

 During the 2024 United Kingdom general election, J. K. Rowling endorsed the party for its views on transgender issues.
+The Communist Party of Britain affirmed support for transgender rights in response.

+In April 2025, the party and the Young Communist League both stated support for the Supreme Court ruling that a woman was defined by "biological sex", and affirmed the ruling's importance in creating safe spaces for women.

 Attitudes towards current events

 Russo-Ukrainian War

 The party has described the Russo-Ukrainian War as an "ongoing capitalist conflict".
 It is strongly opposed to the "20-year long eastwards march of NATO", and decries the organisation for having "bombed or invaded Afghanistan, Serbia, Kosovo, Iraq, Libya, Yemen and Syria in the name of peace, democracy and Western values” whilst "also aiding and abetting the Israeli mass extermination of defenseless Palestinian civilians in Gaza”.
 It believes the United Kingdom should: